-In a decision dated February 19, 2019, the SEC dismissed the Petition and ruled, among others, that the share swap transaction is not subject to the mandatory tender offer rule since there was no acquisition of control between SMC and its subsidiaries San Miguel Brewery and GSMI.
+In a decision dated February 19, 2019, the SEC dismissed the Petition and ruled, among others, that the share swap transaction is not subject to the mandatory tender offer rule since there was no acquisition of control between SMC and its subsidiaries SMB and GSMI.
 The Petitioner filed a Motion for Reconsideration of the said decision, which was denied on May 30, 2019.

-The Petitioner filed an Appeal Memorandum dated June 18, 2019 with the SEC En Banc.
-In a decision dated September 14, 2020, the SEC En Banc denied the Appeal Memorandum filed by Josefina for lack of merit.
+The Petitioner filed an Appeal Memorandum dated June 18, 2019 with the SEC En Banc, which is still pending resolution.
+In a Decision dated September 14, 2020, the SEC En Banc denied the Appeal Memorandum filed by Josefina for lack of merit.